hepwori/okrs/OKRs For Smart People.md

 # OKRs for Smart People

 *This is the outline of a presentation I put together in 2008, when trying to standardize the OKR process across an organization of ~250 people.
-A decade later I have patches I need to apply, but in the meantime folks I know have found this useful.*
+A decade later I have patches I need to apply, but in the meantime folks I know have found this useful so I'm sharing it here.*

 ---
 ## There are only two types of goal-setting frameworks: the kind that everybody hates, and the kind that nobody uses.